dyckdavid/money-manager-app/README.md

 # Money App
-An app for managing your expenses.
+An app for managing your expenses & Incomes.